DinMo

 Introduction

-The end of third-party cookies has been a hot topic in the digital marketing world, with many wondering how it will impact digital acquisition performance.
+The restrictions on third-party cookies has been a hot topic in the digital marketing world, with many wondering how it will impact digital acquisition performance.
 In this article, we will take a closer look at what third-party cookies are, how they have been used in digital marketing, and the potential impact of their demise on digital acquisition performance.

 What is a Third-Party Cookie?